ietf-wg-cellar/matroska-specification/notes.md

 : 4 bits.
 Reserved bits **MUST** be set to 0.

 INV:
 : 1 bit.
-Invisible.
-The codec **SHOULD** decode this frame but not display it.
+Invisible, The codec **SHOULD** decode this frame but not display it.

 LACING:
 : 2 bits.
 Uses lacing mode.